PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### Privilege

 Requered user privileges to display page.
 Meta-data tag can be used multiple times, one for each privilege required.
-The `IUser.HasPrivilege` method will be called to check that the valid user has the corresponding privilege, before the page is displayed.
+The `IUser.HasPrivilege` method (defined in `Waher.Security`) will be called to check that the valid user has the corresponding privilege, before the page is displayed.

 ### Refresh